JacobMckenna/DnD-Mod/README.md

 replace_path="map"
 replace_path="common/countries"
 ```
-# DnD Mod

-## Overview
-This is a Hearts of Iron 4 mod that recreates our Dungeons and Dragons campaign, Echoes of Legends, into the game.

 ## Details
 Included in the mod will be a new custom made map that is based on the map of Elandria in our Dungeons and Dragons campaign.